 Registration requirements for students who have been awarded a DFW by their Faculty/Unit: During the academic year for which they have been awarded a DFW, recipients are required to register as “full-time” for the Fall and Winter terms and “continuing” for the Summer term.

-If a student withdraws during the eligibility period the DFW may be removed from the student’s record.
+If a student withdraws or is withdrawn from the University during the eligibility period, the DFW may be revoked.
 Removal of the DFW will result in the student having to pay full international student fees for the term in question.

 External DFWs – Bilateral between Québec and other governments

-Differential fee waivers are also available from a number of external sources, including the Ministère de l'Éducation, du Loisir et du Sport du Québec.
-Please note that the Québec government grants differential fee waivers to staff and dependants of consulates, foreign government offices, international governmental organizations, non-governmental organizations, refugees, immigrants with a work permit containing the case type 07, 08, 20, 22, 23 or 26 with the name of an employer and location that is necessarily situated in Québec, and to students in MELS-approved inter-university exchanges.
+Differential fee waivers are also available from a number of external sources, including the Ministère de l'Enseignement supérieur, Recherche et Science (MESRS).
+Please note that the Québec government grants differential fee waivers to staff and dependants of consulates, foreign government offices, international governmental organizations, non-governmental organizations, refugees, immigrants with a work permit containing the case type 07, 08, 20, 22, 23 or 26 with the name of an employer and location that is necessarily situated in Québec, and to students in MESRS-approved inter-university exchanges.